Neuro Infectious Disease Interest Group

 Retreat: last week of February each year

-Composition: This is a trans-NIH group that is composed of researchers with a wide range of expertise from several different Institutes and Centers.
+Composition: This is a group that is composed of researchers across the NIH with a wide range of expertise from several different Institutes and Centers.
 Additionally program officers and other personnel from each of the institutes who are involved in setting direction for research related to HIV infection of the nervous system and other CNS infections are also part of this Interest Group.

 To join the Neuro Infectious Disease Interest Group mailing list, please visit the Neuro Infectious Disease Interest Group Listserv home page, then click the “Subscribe or Unsubscribe” link in the right sidebar.

 Scientific Focus Areas